Yaya-Cout/Upsilon-Workshop/public/assets/legal/privacy.md

 | `token`                 | This is the token used to authenticate you on the API.                                     |
 | `dontShowDeleteConfirm` | This is used to know if you want to show the delete confirmation when you delete a script. |

-We plan to allow you to fully disable cookies in the future, while still having almost the same experience as with cookies enabled (by storing the data in the RAM instead of in the localStorage).
+We plan to allow you to fully disable cookies in the future while still having almost the same experience as with cookies enabled (by storing the data in the RAM instead of in the localStorage).